WRITTEN BY BUTTERNUT / SHRIMP SYSTEM

 What is a polyfragmented system?

-A polyfragmented system is a DID system with many alters, but more specifically, a lot of fragments, which are alters with one very specific job.
-Polyfragmented systems can have a complex system structure, which can include a complex innerworld with layers, an equally complex splitting pattern, at least one subsystem, and a history of trauma that can be chaotic and long lasting, or possibly trauma caused by multiple parties in a short period of time, such as ritualistic abuse or sadistic abuse.
+Polyfragmentation specifically means “many fragments,” but is not limited to this definition.
+In fact, one of the biggest parts of being polyfragmented is having a complex system structure, which can include a complex innerworld with layers, an equally complex splitting pattern, at least one subsystem, and a history of trauma that can be chaotic and long lasting, or possibly trauma caused by multiple parties in a short period of time, such as ritualistic abuse or sadistic abuse.
 If all of that is a bit confusing, simply put, a polyfragmented system is a system with many fragments, and way more complex experiences than in regular DID.

 How do polyfragmented systems form?